Reignable/grow-towers/README.md

 ## 🏃‍♂️Running

-To get set up ensure you have [node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed on your system.
+To get set up ensure you have [node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed.
 This project was created using node v16.17.0 but any latest should also work.

 Once those are available, install the dependencies.